 Norway calls a certain kind of person and traveler, namely someone who isn't scared to take a risk or buck the trend.
-It's only recently that Norway has come to the world stage as a viable and exciting tourist destination, so you get to be at the forefront of discovery, and visit places that aren't on every other traveler's social media feeds.
+Norway has recently joined the world stage as a viable and exciting tourist destination, so you get to be involved in the beginning stages of an emerging tourist industry.

 What to Know Before Studying Abroad in Norway